ngyewch/asdf-helper/README.md

 asdf-helper latest
 ```

 Version constraints can be specified in `.tool-versions`.
+See https://github.com/Masterminds/semver for more details.

 ```
 nodejs 16.17.1 # (constraint ^16)